Author: Katie Finkle

 Terpenes are the organic compounds that are in the essential oils of plants.
-On the surface, they are what make plants and flowers smell and taste the way they do.
+On the surface, they make plants and flowers smell and taste the way they do.
 Cannabis is a flowering plants, cannabis has terpenes.
 The cannabis plant has over 100 different known terpenes, so you know, a lot of different smells, a lot of different tastes, a lot of different effects, and our experience with cannabis gains a new level of depth.

 They Don’t Just Smell Good

 As previously mentioned, all of the different sour, earthy, musky, citrusy, peppery smells that we find in cannabis are indicative of the different effects that terpenes have.
-That being said, no one expects you to be able to identify a strains terpene profile just by smelling it, and most who says they can is probably lying.
+That being said, no one expects you to be able to identify a strains terpene profile just by smelling it, and most who say they can is probably lying.
 Only a select few have undergone rigorous training to become cannabis sommeliers.
 The chemical effect that terpenes have on our brains is beyond just their relationship to cannabis.
 Terpenes have been considered for their medical effects completely apart from medical cannabis (think of your friend who’s obsessed with using essential oils, except this is legitimate medicine).
-However, when considered with cannabis, terpenes can be used to tailor certain strains of cannabis to cause specific affects.
+However, when considered with cannabis, terpenes can be used to tailor certain strains of cannabis to cause specific effects.
 Consider it an advancement in being able to find the best possible strain options for your medical needs.

-Get to Know Your Terps
+Get to Know Your Terpenes

 Limonene, as you may have guessed from the name, has a citrusy-lemony smell.
 While limonene helps cannabis plants as its natural insecticide, it may aid us cannabis patients as a stress reliever and a mood elevator.
 Because of its natural calming qualities, it has to potential to help with anxiety and depression and can be greatly uplifting.